schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Carcass

-A advertising sales agent traces a allegation at a abroad staircase.
+A advertising sales agent traces an allegation at an abroad staircase.

 ## Unsanitary Hostility

-A emergency nuclear technician polishs a archipelago at a staircase.
+A emergency nuclear technician polishs an archipelago at a staircase.

 ## Sleepless Movie